cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 place.
 Then V verifies that P has used k in the protocol using this commitment.
 In the following, we may also refer to this commitment as a public key.

+## Computational hardness assumptions

+We give a selection of hardness assumptions that are related to the construction of the (V)OPRF protocols.

+Each assumption states that the problems specified below are computationally difficult to solve in relation to _sp (the security parameter).
+In other words, the probability that an adversary has in solving the problem is bounded by a function negl(_sp), where negl(_sp) < 1/f(_sp) for all polynomial functions f().

+Let GG = GG(_sp) be a group with prime-order p, and let FFp be the finite field of order p.

+### Discrete-log (DL) problem {#dl}

+Given G, a generator of GG, and H = h*G for some h in FFp; output h.

+### Decisional Diffie-Hellman (DDH) problem {#ddh}

+Sample a uniformly random bit d in {0,1}.
+Given (G, a*G, b*G, C), where:
+  - G is a generator of GG;
+  - a,b are elements of FFp;
+  - if d==0: C = ab*G; else: C is sampled uniformly GG(_sp).

+Output d' == d.

 # OPRF Protocol {#protocol}

-In this section we describe the OPRF protocol.
+In this section we describe the OPRF and VOPRF protocols.
+Our OPRF construction is based on the VOPRF construction known as 2HashDH-NIZK given by {{JKK14}};
+essentially without providing zero-knowledge proofs that verify that the output is correct.
+Our VOPRF construction (including the NIZK DLEQ proofs from
+{{dleq}}) is identical to the {{JKK14}} construction.
+With batched proofs ({{batch}}) our construction differs slightly in that we can perform multiple VOPRF evaluations in one go, whilst only constructing one NIZK proof object.

+## Design

 Let GG be an additive group of prime-order p, let GF(p) be the Galois field defined by the integers modulo p.
 Define distinct hash functions H_1 and H_2, where H_1 maps arbitrary input onto GG and H_2 maps arbitrary input to a fixed-length output, e.g., SHA256.
 All hash functions in the protocol are modelled as random oracles.
 Let L be the security parameter.
 Let k be the prover's (P) secret key, and Y = kG be its corresponding 'public key' for some fixed generator G taken from the description of the group GG.
 This public key Y is also referred to as a commitment to the OPRF key k, and the pair (G,Y) as a commitment pair.
 Let x be the verifier's (V) input to the OPRF protocol.
 (Commonly, it is a random L-bit string, though this is not required.)

 The OPRF protocol begins with V blinding its input for the OPRF evaluator such that it appears uniformly distributed GG.
 The latter then applies its secret key to the blinded value and returns the result.
 To finish the computation, V then removes its blind and hashes the result using H_2 to yield an output.
 This flow is illustrated below.

 ~~~
      Verifier                       Prover